nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 In the Karma config, we check for the `process.env.TRAVIS` environment variable set in the Travis environment and if it exists we specify a particular browser to use.
 Otherwise, we use standard native Chrome.
 Below in `customLaunchers` we configure the Travis Chrome browser base path as well as a few flags to enable WebGL so that we can run CesiumJS.

 Using real browsers can be useful since it allows us to test CMC in environments closer to the real end-user environment.
 Additionally, using a real browser allows us to run all of our tests, including those that utilize WebGL which is something many thin or headless testing browsers don't support well or at all.
-That said, running Chrome or any of the other standard browsers is slightly more complicated (since it requires xvfb setup and some browser flags which can vary from CI to CI) and a little less performant than using something like [PhantomJS](http://phantomjs.org/), which is a Webkit framework for running headless tests.
+That said, running Chrome or any of the other standard browsers is slightly more complicated (since it requires xvfb setup and some browser flags which can vary from CI to CI) and are a little less performant than using something like [PhantomJS](http://phantomjs.org/), which is a Webkit framework for running headless tests.
 If you don't need to run WebGL tests or just want to simplify your testing setup you can use PhantomJS, but do note that all tests that rely on the rendering of the CesiumJS 3D map will fail, so you will have to override or ignore these tests.

 Learn more about Karma and Karma configuration [here](http://karma-runner.github.io/1.0/config/configuration-file.html).